Recruiting now! Applications close 23 May 2025. Apply now

 You need to have one of the following to apply.

-If you don’t have a copy, contact the Queensland Curriculum and Assessment Authority for a replacement.
+If you don’t have a copy, you can contact the Queensland Curriculum and Assessment Authority for a replacement.
 We’ll also accept your USI VET transcript.

 You can drive a manual motor vehicle in Queensland